-- (4) Mr. Brown was promoted to SVP, Investments and Corporate Development on March 4, 2022 from his role as VP, Investments.
-Prior to September 1, 2019, he held the position of Vice President, Treasury & Operations.
-Amount shown in "Share-Based Awards" for 2022 is the fair value of new units granted in the year under the RSU Plan of \$57,248, plus the fair value of new units granted in the year under the PSU Plan of \$85,854. - (5) Mr. Corr was appointed VP, CRO on February 14, 2022.
-Since joining MCAN on October 10, 2018, Mr. Corr has held progressively more senior positions within the Risk function.
-Amount shown in "Share-Based Awards" for 2022 is the fair value of new units granted in the year under the RSU Plan of \$34,198, plus the fair value of new units granted in the year under the PSU Plan of \$22,799. - (6) Salary represents the amount paid to the NEO from January to December of each year.
-An annual salary increase takes effect on March 1st of each year. - (7) The fair value of new units granted pursuant to the RSU Plan and PSU Plan is based on the average market value of the Common Shares underlying the units for the preceding five business days leading up to the grant date.
-This methodology was used because it is the most accurate reflection of the average market value - (8) Amount shown is the annual incentive paid pursuant to the annual incentive plan.
+- Other Compensation" includes a lump-sum payment provided to her in connection with her retirement as MCAN's President & CEO, in addition to elements outlined in footnote #11. - (7) Mr. Sutherland was appointed Interim CEO June 1, 2023 and ceased to be MCAN's Interim CEO on December 1, 2023.
+Mr. Sutherland received a monthly salary amount of \$76,924, for a total salary of \$465,094 for his term as Interim CEO.
+During his term, Mr. Sutherland maintained his position as Board Chair for which he received annual compensation of \$117,000, which is included in the "Salary" amount for 2023 above.
+Mr. Sutherland's Board Chair compensation comprises his full "Salary" amounts for 2022 and 2021.
+As Interim CEO, Mr. Sutherland did not participate in the share-based awards, annual incentive plans or any other forms of compensation outside of salary. - (8) Salary represents the amount paid to the NEO from January to December of each year.
+An annual salary increase takes effect on March 1st of each year. - (9) The fair value of new units granted pursuant to the RSU Plan and PSU Plan is based on the average market value of the Common Shares underlying the units for the preceding five business days leading up to the grant date.
+This methodology was used because it is the most accurate reflection of the average market value - (10) Amount shown is the annual incentive paid pursuant to the annual incentive plan.
+For further details on the annual incentives, see the Annual Incentive Plan disclosure above on page 43.
+In 2023, the CORE EPS target was \$1.51.
 In 2022, the CORE EPS target was \$0.98.
 In 2021, the CORE EPS target was \$0.82.
-In 2020, the EPS target was \$1.65 and Core EBT target was \$13,323,000. - (9) The amount shown includes, as applicable, MCAN's contributions under MCAN's ESOP, DPSP and the interest obligations of the NEOs to MCAN that were reimbursed by the Corporation, at its discretion, in connection with loans provided pursuant to the ESP Plan and perquisite's as described above.
-It also includes the fair value of the dividend distributions in the year pursuant to the PSU Plan and the RSU Plan, which is based on the average market value of the Common Shares underlying the units for the preceding five business days leading up to the dividend payment date. - (10) The Corporation does not have any option-based awards, non-equity incentive plan compensation under long-term incentive plans or pension value amounts to report.
+Core EPS is considered to be a non-GAAP and other financial measure.
+For further details, refer to the "Non-GAAP and Other Financial Measures" section of this Circular. - (11) The amount shown includes, as applicable, MCAN's contributions under MCAN's ESOP, DPSP and the interest obligations of the NEOs to MCAN that were reimbursed by the Corporation, at its discretion, in connection with loans provided pursuant to the ESP Plan and perquisites.
+It also includes the fair value of the dividend distributions in the year pursuant to the PSU Plan and the RSU Plan, which is based on the average market value of the Common Shares underlying the units for the preceding five business days leading up to the dividend payment date. - (12) The Corporation does not have any option-based awards, non-equity incentive plan compensation under long-term incentive plans or pension value amounts to report.